 Okay, so the bodies were designed to fit a taller woman (or effigy), but what about the size of the bodies.
 Surely, they are far too small for someone (besides a child) to have actually worn them??
 As I mentioned previously, the bodies did fit my model around her torso, with only a small gap at the front (when laced very tightly).
 However, as the portrait of the Countess of Southampton indicates, they were probably designed to be worn with the centre front pieces touching side by side, which means my model was just a tad too big for them.

 Although Elizabeth was described as being tall for the time, the tiny size of her waist was not unique, rather, it seems she was quite average.
 My reconstruction of the effigy bodies measures 53.4cm (21”) in the waist and 73.6cm (29”) in the bust, placing the wearer as an AU size 4 (UK 4 / US 0) or smaller.
 Some commentators (and my supervisor) have commented that maybe this was because the Queen was quite sick in the last few months of her life.
 Whilst this is true, Janet Arnold records that another pair of bodies dated earlier to 1598 from Germany, known as the von Neuburg bodies, had an even smaller waist measurement of 50.8cm (20”) and bust of 71.1cm (28”).
 A much later bodice, which would have been worn to court, from the 1660s at the Museum of London has an even smaller 48cm (19”) waist measurement!
 Numerous other seventeenth-century bodies and bodices in other collections all show similar measurements, which means that the size of the effigy bodies is not an anomaly.
+It is possible that maybe a couple of inches was taken off the centre front panels of the pattern to fit the effigy better.
+Unfortunately, this effigy was redressed in the eighteenth century so we do not have the original outer garments that over the top of these to compare for size.
+Presumably those garments would have been chosen from the vast wardrobe that Elizabeth owned.

 So did these bodies belong to Elizabeth I?